greysongundrum/stelligent-u/01-cloudformation/README.md

 _Why do we prefer the YAML format for CFN templates?_

+YAML is more readable, and gets the same confguration completed with less characters and line.

 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_